oxydonth/BG3ModManager/.github/ISSUE_TEMPLATE/bug-report.md

 **Basic Information**
 Provide the following information:
-- BG3 Mod Manager version
+- BG3 Mod Manager version:
-- Baldur's Gate 3 version
+- Baldur's Gate 3 version:
-- Any error messages/screenshots if relevant

 **To Reproduce**
 Steps to reproduce the behavior: